Does influencer database software make sense for your team?

 Influencer database software refers to directories with information about social media influencers, including:

-For example, brands can use keywords related to their industry (think: “parenting”) or product (think: “cloth diapers”).
+Using keywords related to your industry (ex: “parenting”) or product (ex: “cloth diapers”), you can highlight a list of influencers that might be a good match.
 Brands can then narrow their search by filtering creators by variables such as platform, price point or engagement rate.

 Features and Details to Look For in a Social Media Influencer Database

-Below we’ve broken down the key details and features to consider for any given platform.
+Below we’ve broken down the key details and features to consider for any given database software.

 Influencer Aggregators vs. Opt-In Databases

 Some databases simply aggregate influencer information from across social media.
-Others represent their own influencer network (think: creators who’ve applied).
+Others represent their own influencer network.
 There are pros and cons to both.

 For aggregators, you’re essentially paying for information you could find yourself with some digging.
 It’s a trade-off in terms of time versus money.
 Databases with built-in networks will typically have more engaged and dedicated influencers.
 That said, the pool of talent will be smaller.